 Doors must also be designed and planned carefully into your houseboat.
 This is a moving vehicle after all that’s why materials used should be conducive to motion and the sea’s changing personalities.
 Glass doors and boat windshields must be strong enough to handle harsh winds.

-Maintaining a budget for your houseboat remodel must be included in the planning process.
+Maintaining a budget for your boat remodel must be included in the planning process.
 There will be emergencies and unseen expenses that might happen along the way.
 Spending your budget on the right parts is important to have it well-managed.
 However, splurging on quality should also be prioritized.